litestar-org/litestar/docs/tutorials/todo-app/2-interacting-with-the-list.rst

 The next task on the list is updating an item's status.
 For this, a way to refer to a specific item on the list is needed.
-This could be done using query parameters, but there's an easier, and more semantically coherent way of expressing this: path parameters.
+This could be done using query parameters, but there is an easier, and more semantically coherent way of expressing this: path parameters.

 .. code-block:: python